 5. Waialeale Blue Hole Hike

 Waialeale Blue Hole Hike is probably the most challenging hike on this list.
 Mt.
-Waialeale is one of the wettest spots on earth, and the base of Waialeale called “Blue Hole” is where you’ll see the falls coming down.
+Waialeale is one of the wettest spots on earth, and the base of Waialeale, called “Blue Hole,” is where you’ll see the falls coming down.

 However, it is a challenging hike and should only be attempted by serious hikers who have taken safety precautions.
 Flash flooding is frequent, and cell service is weak, so make sure to be extra prepared if you attempt this hike.